reaganiwadha/e2ews/README.md

 - Messages will be encrypted, `FRAME_CON` is messages sent by the controller encrypted with remote's public key, and `FRAME_REM` is messages sent by the remote, encrypted with controller's public key.

 ## Limitations
-This implementation PURELY uses the RSA algorithm to encrypt the payload, so issues with lengthy payload may occur.
-An improved implementation would be using exchanged keys to cipher symmetric encryption like `aes-256-cbc`.
+~~This implementation PURELY uses the RSA algorithm to encrypt the payload, so issues with lengthy payload may occur.
+An improved implementation would be using exchanged keys to cipher symmetric encryption like `aes-256-cbc`.~~ It's now symmetric encryption (using `aes-256-gcm`) on top of RSA pubkey exchange!

 ## Usage
 This project was created using `bun init` in bun v1.1.6.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.